Skip to main content

 Step 3: Configure Tool

-• Tool Name: No spaces or special characters allowed.
+• Tool Name: Enter a name with no spaces or special characters.

 • Tool Start Message: Customize what the user sees or hears when the tool runs.